A Real Family Getaway at The Sanderling

 The Sanderling is the quintessential boutique beach resort with sun-bleached shingles and summery white furniture.
 All rooms face the ocean or the bay and have porches with exceedingly deep, comfortable chairs.
 The main building has front and back porches with rockers and a cozy upstairs lounge with large windows.
 (Check reviews and availability)

-We stayed in two different rooms while we were there; both on the bay side, one upstairs and one down.
+We stayed in two different rooms at this boutique resort; both on the bay side, one upstairs and one down.
 On either side, the upper rooms have better views.
 The rooms were roomy, particularly the second, which was a corner room and had a bigger porch.

 Tiny Traveler slept on a pullout sofa, and even with it pulled out we had enough space to not be tripping over it.
 The large bathrooms have plenty of places for hanging wet bathing suits and towels—a detail too many hotels overlook.